lucylow/Humans-vs-Quantum-Computers---IBM---QopyCat/README.md

 ### How to Play

-1. Goal: Collect Quantum Gate Cards to build your Qiskit quantum teleportation circuit
+The good and bad cats are quantumly entangled such that any action performed by one of us must also be performed by the other.

+1. Move the two cats in superpositioned with keyboard WASD or arrow keys.
-2. The initial and final quantum states are given.
+2. Move both cats into the final quantum state without harm.
 3. Player completes 6 QopyCat map to unlock Quantum Gate Cards
 4. The players drag and drops the Quantum Gate Cards to make a correct quantum circuit for the problem.
 5. Select a gate or tool from the popup menu (that appears when pressing E).
-Place a gate on an empty white block in the circuit (using the X key or button)
+Place H gates on an empty white block in the circuit (using the X key or button)
 6. The user circuit converter transforms the user input circuit into a Qiskit quantum circuit.
 7. At the end of the round, measurements are taken of the quantum circuit.
 (The “constant” player wins if the measurement turns out to be 00 or 11, and the “balanced” player wins if the measurement turns out to be 01 or 10. )
-8. The FIRST player who gets the correct quantum circuit in the shortest amount of time wins!
+8. The first player who gets the correct quantum circuit in the shortest amount of time wins!